 There are genetic predispositions towards hyperlipidemia.
 Also, high cholesterol may be a symptom of mental stress, a cause of high cholesterol and a risk factor for heart disease.
 Therefore, it is not enough to simply lower cholesterol levels to avoid heart disease.
 The stress levels must be reduced.

 General Dietary Considerations

-Eat Grains.
-The best for hyperlipidemia patients are corn, millet, oats, rice and wheat.
+- The best grains for hyperlipidemia patients are corn, millet, oats, rice and wheat.